Respirator Fit Testing Workshop

-For Fit Testing Workshop only, tuition of $395 includes:
+Tuition for Fit Testing Workshop includes:

 Class size is limited, so please register early to assure availability.
 You may pay by check or using VISA, MasterCard, or American Express credit cards.
 Students are enrolled in the order in which payment and registration are received.
 Confirmation will be sent upon receipt of the tuition payment.
 Tuition is fully refunded if you cancel five or more weeks before the course date.
 A $50 service charge is deducted if you cancel 3-5 weeks before the course date.
 Since expenses are fixed, no refunds are issued if you cancel less than 3 weeks before the course date.
 However, you may always send an alternate in your place or, if we find a replacement for your registered class date, you may transfer to a later course.